PHP: Syntax errors

-If a PHP program isn’t syntactically correct, interpreter will show a relevant message and a note with a file and line where an error might have occured.
+If a PHP program isn't syntactically correct, the interpreter will show a relevant message and point you to the file and the line where the error has possibly occured.
 Syntax errors occur when the code has grammar mistakes.
-Grammar rules are important in human languages but the lack of it won’t affect your ability to read or understand any text.
-But in programming everything should be strict.
-Even a tiny violation and your program will not run.
-A wrong parenthesis order, a
+Grammar rules are important in human languages, grammar mistakes won't affect your ability to read or understand any text.
+In programming, however, we must follow rules to the letter.
+Even a tiny mistake can halt your program.
+A wrong parenthesis order, forgetting to add a semicolon

-; that you forgot to add — these are just some examples of such violations.
+; — these are just few examples of such mistakes.

 Here is an example of code with a syntax error: